gatsbyjs/themes/packages/gatsby-theme-blog/README.md

 }
 ```

-If you'd rather use only local styles with no underlying preset, pass the `preset` option as `false`.
+If you'd rather use only local shadowed styles with no underlying preset, pass the `preset` option as `false`.

 #### Prism